-Some presets will contain '(T)' in the preset name.
+In some of the plug-ins, you will find presets with '(T)' in the preset name.
 These are tempo mode presets.
 These presets have some characteristic (predelay time, delay time, etc) that responds to the tempo of the DAW.
 They are best used when the tempo of the project actually reflects the tempo of the musical material (MIDI sequences and such).
 In those cases, the tempo component of the preset will reinforce the tempo in some way.